-In undoing the policies, the FCC plans to reassert best one of the internet neutrality requirements: that Internet providers — inclusive of Comcast, Verizon, and AT&T — have to reveal to their customers what precisely they do to internet traffic.
-This could basically shift all enforcement to the Federal Trade Commission, which polices violations in preference to pre-empts them through rules.
+In undoing the policies, the FCC plans to reassert the best one of the Internet neutrality requirements: Internet providers—including Comcast, Verizon, and AT&T — must reveal to their customers what they do to Internet traffic.
+This could shift all enforcement to the Federal Trade Commission, which polices violations in preference to pre-empts them through rules.

-Broadband groups have been saying that they no longer intend to dam, sluggish down, or prioritize any internet traffic due to this repeal.
-Net neutrality activists have been rallying significant protests against the vote, saying the repeal will empower broadband businesses to behave as gatekeepers of the Internet.
+Broadband groups have been saying they no longer intend to dam, sluggish down, or prioritize internet traffic due to this repeal.
+Net neutrality activists have been rallying significant protests against the vote, saying the repeal will empower broadband businesses to behave as Internet gatekeepers.

-FCC Chairman Ajit Pai, who voted in opposition to the policies in 2015, has portrayed the Obama-era rules — which put broadband carriers beneath the strictest-ever FCC oversight — as government “micromanaging the Internet.”
-As he informed NPR’s Morning Edition in November, “The Internet wasn’t damaged in 2015 whilst those heavy-passed regulations were followed.”
+FCC Chairman Ajit Pai, who opposed the policies in 2015, has portrayed the Obama-era rules — which put broadband carriers beneath the strictest-ever FCC oversight — as government “micromanaging the Internet.”
+As he informed NPR’s Morning Edition in November, “The Internet wasn’t damaged in 2015 while those heavy-passed regulations were followed.”

 Net Neutrality: Is It What They Say It Is?